professorkalim/stats22-23/multiple_regression.md

 ```
 [Duke Student's GPA Description]("https://www.openintro.org/data/index.php?data=gpa")

-Try to predict the gpa of Duke students using data on their studying, sleeping, partying and gender.
+**Question 8:** Try to predict the gpa of Duke students using data on their studying, sleeping, partying and gender.
+What does your model say are the most important predictors of student GPA (at Duke)?
+Try to explain your results as clearly as possible.